apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**3 Trades for Higher Yields on Cash As Interest Rates Fall: Goldman**
+**Taylor Swift enjoys night out with Gigi Hadid in NYC as boyfriend Travis Kelce lands in Atlanta for Chiefs game**

-You can read more about it [here](https://www.businessinsider.com/where-to-invest-cash-high-yields-money-market-rates-cuts-2024-9).
+You can read more about it [here](https://nypost.com/2024/09/22/sports/taylor-swift-steps-out-with-gigi-hadid-as-travis-kelce-lands-in-atlanta/).

 ## Requirements
 - Python 3.8